sonusinghrajput11/Node/README.md

-This reposiroty contains examples of building Restful api using Node.js.
+This reposiroty contains examples of building RESTful API using Node.js.